yandongxiao/golang/lib/os/signal/README.md

 By default, a synchronous signal is converted into a run-time panic.

-A SIGHUP, SIGINT, or SIGTERM signal causes the program to exit.
+A SIGHUP, SIGINT(CTRL+C), or SIGTERM signal causes the program to exit.
 A SIGQUIT, SIGILL, SIGTRAP, SIGABRT, SIGSTKFLT, SIGEMT, or SIGSYS signal causes the program to exit with a stack dump.